 These programs are typically designed for individuals interested in entry-level jobs designing and creating the layouts for circuits.
 Programs can offer courses in analog and integrated circuits, microelectronics and the design of data converters.
 Additionally, students can study topics like:

 Associate Degrees that Cover Circuit Design

-Relevant training may be found through electrical engineering technology departments or computer-aided design programs, where concentration options in integrated circuit design could be available.
-These 2-year programs can teach students to work on fuel cells, electrical systems and logic controllers from the initial design phases to the post-installation maintenance stage.
+Electrical engineering technology departments or computer-aided design programs might offer concentration options in integrated circuit design.
+These programs can teach students to work on fuel cells, electrical systems and logic controllers from the initial design phases to the post-installation maintenance stage.
 Classes in logic design, data transmission and the theory of magnetic fields can prepare graduates for fieldwork, such as servicing existing machines.
 Careers in this field are commonly very hands-on, so training programs can require large amounts of laboratory hours.
-Applicants must typically have completed high school or earned an equivalent credential.

 Students can begin to learn how circuit design and electrical engineering decisions impact energy use, circuit functionality and the construction of entire electrical instruments.
 These programs may also include topics like:

 - Direct current (D.C.)